-We show that differences in growth rate of the organisms being studied can affect several aspects of stability, strongly influencing our ability to make inference from comparative and synthetic studies.
-Therefore, we advocate to acknowledge the effect of growth rate in all studies comparing stability.
-To do so, we suggest to consider both raw and corrected stability, as described in our methods.
-This allows to better disentangle differences in stability between communities.
-For example, Matos and colleagues observed differences in grassland stability that were not explained by properties of the disturbance or environmental conditions (Matos et al. 2020).
-They discuss whether the differences could be explained by possible differences in the proportion of annuals to perennials; our approach could be used to directly evaluate this hypothesis.
+We show how stability can be partitioned into realized stability, which is strongly affected by growth rate, and intrinsic stability, which accounts for differences in growth rate.

-Even when sampling is relatively standardized (e.g., the same time span sampled), the life-history of individuals in the community affects the observed stability.
+Realized stability is affected by the life-history of individuals in the population or community, even when sampling is relatively standardized (e.g., the same time span sampled), and independent of the metric used (i.e. temporal stability, resilience, recovery, and resistance are all affected by growth rate).
 Thus, the influence of temporal dynamics depends on the relative growth rates of the organisms within, such that stability is temporally scale-dependent.
 We aim to raise awareness of this temporal scale-dependence of stability introduced by the growth rate.
 For example, it has been suggested that slow growing organisms could serve as indicators for sensitivity to disturbance (i.e. bottom trawling), because faster growers might mask the effects of disturbance due to their higher resilience (McLaverty et al. 2020).
 However, in reality, the fast growers do not falsely downplay the effects of disturbance, they but rather show sensitivity to trawling on a different time scale than the slow-growers.
 Overall, our findings highlight the critical role that temporal scale-dependence, in addition to spatial scale-dependence (Wang et al. 2017), plays for stability measures, particularly when comparing across species, ecosystems, or realms.

+We advocate to acknowledge the effect of growth rate in all studies comparing stability.
+To do so, we suggest to consider both realized and intrinsic stability, as described in our methods.
+This allows to better disentangle differences in stability between populations and communities.
+For example, Matos and colleagues observed differences in grassland stability that were not explained by properties of the disturbance or environmental conditions (Matos et al. 2020).
+They discuss whether the differences could be explained by possible differences in the proportion of annuals to perennials; our approach could be used to directly evaluate this hypothesis.

 Acknowledgements: A.M., S.A.B., A.C., and J.M.C. were supported by the German Centre for Integrative Biodiversity Research (iDiv) Halle‐Jena‐Leipzig (funded by the German Research Foundation; DFG FZT 118).
 H.H. and D.H. were supported by HIFMB, a collaboration between the Alfred-Wegener-Institute, Helmholtz-Center for Polar and Marine Research, and the Carl-von-Ossietzky University Oldenburg, initially funded by the Ministry for Science and Culture of Lower Saxony and the Volkswagen Foundation through the “Niedersächsisches Vorab” grant program (grant number ZN3285).